 - Check in at the start of your shift so people know you are at work today

-- Make sure you have a monitor (either at work or a call centre) who is contacted if you get into trouble
+- Make sure you have a monitor (either at work or a call centre) who is contacted if you get into trouble or request help

 - Make sure you have full phone battery and a map function to where you are going (if you are leaving your base)

 - Have a lone worker safety solution updated with the latest software version

 If you are a lone worker make sure you don’t:

 - Do something you don’t feel comfortable with or haven’t been trained to do

 - Use the wrong equipment for a job because it is easier than going to get the right ones

 - Leave your phone in the office or car, carry it with you